tanhongit/portainer-docker/README.md

 # Portainer Docker Compose

 Portainer is a tool that simplifies the management and maintenance of Docker’s containers.
+A simple setup to deploy Portainer using `docker-compose`

 ## 1. Requirements
 - Install [Docker](https://docker.io/)